CSC-590-Open-Source-Development/General/SECURITY.md

 - Always use the latest supported version
 - Enable all security features
 - Regularly check for and apply updates
-- Follow our security hardening guidelines [link]

 ## Contact

-For additional security-related questions or concerns, please contact:
+For additional security-related questions or concerns, please contact: security@example.com
-[appropriate-contact-method]

 ---
 Last updated: February 2025